Fernanda Aguirre

-In 2017, she competed in the women's lightweight event at the World Taekwondo Championships held in Muju, South Korea where she was eliminated in her first match by Kimia Alizadeh of Iran.
+In 2017, Aguirre competed in the women's lightweight event at the World Taekwondo Championships held in Muju, South Korea where she was eliminated in her first match by Kimia Alizadeh of Iran.
 In the same year, she also competed at the 2017 Summer Universiade held in Taipei, Taiwan without winning a medal.
 At the 2017 Bolivarian Games held in Santa Marta, Colombia, she won one of the bronze medals in the women's 57 kg event.
 In 2018, she won one of the bronze medals in her event at the 2018 Pan American Taekwondo Championships held in Spokane, United States.

-In 2019, she represented Chile at the Summer Universiade in Naples, Italy and she won one of the bronze medals in the women's 57 kg event.
+In 2019, Aguirre represented Chile at the Summer Universiade in Naples, Italy and she won one of the bronze medals in the women's 57 kg event.
 She also won one of the bronze medals in her event at the 2021 Pan American Taekwondo Championships held in Cancún, Mexico.

-She had qualified to represent Chile at the 2020 Summer Olympics in Tokyo, Japan but she had to withdraw due to a positive COVID-19 test.
+Aguirre had qualified to represent Chile at the 2020 Summer Olympics in Tokyo, Japan but she had to withdraw due to a positive COVID-19 test.
 Nishy Lee Lindo of Costa Rica competed as her replacement in the women's 57 kg event.
+In 2022, Aguirre won the silver medal in her event at the Bolivarian Games held in Valledupar, Colombia.